-Written Component: For the written component, you will produce two essays of ~15 pages each.
+Written Component: For the written component, you will produce two essays of ~4,500-5,000 words each.
 These essays are due to your Supervisory Committee by April 10 or November 10 the semester after you finish your coursework.
 (Typically, students finish coursework in the spring, so most students will submit their essays by November 10 of the following fall semester.)
 Your essays should address the following prompts:

 Essay 1: Please describe your research interests at two levels: 1) the broader 'umbrella' issue or problem that all of your work addresses and 2) two or three specific research questions that might inform particular research studies.
 Then situate your research interests within the broader field of technical communication and rhetoric.
 Characterize the field and explain why your work should be considered TCR scholarship.
 In what ways does your scholarly work inform the field of technical communication and rhetoric and extend existing scholarly conversations?
 Illustrate your answer with material from your reading list.

 Essay 2: Design a 15-week undergraduate technical communication course on your area of scholarly expertise.
 You may design a traditional seminar course, an online course, or a hybrid course.
 Be sure to include the following details and a rationale behind each:

 - course description